James Cole (racing driver)

 James Cole (born 16 August 1988) is a British racing driver from Southport, Merseyside.
 He made his British Touring Car Championship debut in 2013.

 Career

 Formula Ford

 Cole began his racing career in 2007, taking part in BRSCC North West Formula Ford.
 He won this regional championship, and in 2008 moved to the main British Formula Ford Championship.
 He finished tenth.
 He continued another year in the series, and won the 2009 championship, taking seven wins and fifteen podiums in the twenty-four races.

-He was nominated for the 2009 McLaren Autosport BRDC Award.
+Cole was nominated for the 2009 McLaren Autosport BRDC Award.

 British Formula 3

-He changed series to the British Formula 3 National Class for the 2010 season, driving for T-Sport alongside Alex Brundle and Menasheh Idafar.
+Cole changed series to the British Formula 3 National Class for the 2010 season, driving for T-Sport alongside Alex Brundle and Menasheh Idafar.
 He finished second in the class.

 Formula Two

-He moved to Formula Two for the start of the 2011 season with British Formula 3 teammate Brundle.
+Cole moved to Formula Two for the start of the 2011 season with British Formula 3 teammate Brundle.

 British Touring Car Championship

 Tony Gilham Racing (2013)

 Cole driving the Team HARD Vauxhall Insignia at Oulton Park during the 2013 British Touring Car Championship season.

 After a year out of racing, Cole joined Team HARD. for the 2013 British Touring Car Championship season to drive an NGTC Vauxhall Insignia.
 He was allowed to drive the car for the first time on the Friday before the Brands Hatch round to shake down the car.
 In July 2013, Cole announced he had left Team HARD. to focus on securing a drive for 2014.